 Juliet also works at an international level providing inspiring and engaging presentations and training everywhere.
-In the past two years alone, she has toured Australia, New Zealand and the Czech Republic.
+In the past two years alone, she has toured Australia, New Zealand, Hong Kong and the Czech Republic.
 She provided the kickstart training for the first outdoor nurseries in Lithuania and worked with universities and schools in Spain and Belgium.

 Have a look at the Projects and Partnerships page to see the breadth and diversity of her work over the past few years.

 Juliet’s interest in working with children outdoors began back in 1986 with a gap year during an Environmental Science degree.
 During this time, she volunteered in the community and green sectors and worked at an urban environmental education centre in Philadephia, USA.
 Before entering teaching she was a self-employed archaeologist and a seasonal assistant countryside ranger.